 Malt-Frosted Newcastle Brown Ale Chocolate Cake

-This has to be one of my signature bakes!
-A very special chocolate cake - every aspect of it works in completely delicious harmony.
-A rich chocolate cake undercut with Newcastle Brown Ale, a gentle Geordie ale with a smoky flavour and a brassy caramel flavour.
-I believe these qualities enhance a chocolate cake much more than Guinness, which I think just adds darkness.
-Newcastle Brown Ale brings out the creamy, caramel tones in the cocoa (providing you use good quality cocoa) and it results in a deeply pleasant chocolate cake.
-Geordie biases aside, I think this is the nicest grown-up chocolate cake I’ve ever eaten!
+This is my signature chocolate cake and I’m proud to be presenting it to you.
+It’s a dark, rich chocolate cake undercut with Newcastle Brown Ale, a gentle Geordie ale with a smoky flavour and a brassy caramel flavour.
+I believe these qualities enhance a chocolate cake way more than Guinness, which is another popular chocolate cake quirk.
+Newcastle Brown Ale brings out the creamy, caramel tones in the cocoa (providing you use good quality cocoa) and it creates in a deeply satisfying chocolate cake.
+Geordie bias aside, this is the nicest grown-up chocolate cake I’ve eaten.

-Really, this cake is moist enough to eat just as it is, but I’ve tried all kinds of enhancements over the years.
-For a while I used to eat this with a black treacle buttercream on top, which gave the cake a creamy tang which I liked.
-Then only recently I made an adjustment I switched the black treacle for malt extract.
-I have a soft spot for malt.
-I grew up drinking mugs of Horlicks.
-My mam drank it all the time when she was pregnant with me as it was rich in minerals and vitamins, which might explain why I was a whopping 11-pound baby when I was born!
-The malt adds nostalgia for me, and probably for you, and you can buy jars of malt extract easily in big supermarkets and health food shops.
-If you’re not fussed about it, you can make a plain buttercream frosting, which is enough in itself to take the cake to a delicious height!
+This cake is moist and delicious enough to eat just as it is, but I’ve tried a few frostings over the years.
+I sometimes frost it with black treacle buttercream on top, which adds a rusty tang which I like.
+Then only recently I switched the black treacle for malt extract.
+I have a tender spot for malt.
+Horlicks was my drink as a child.
+My mam drank it all the time when she was pregnant with me because it was rich in minerals and vitamins, which could explain me being born at a whopping 11lbs!
+You can buy jars of malt extract easily in big supermarkets and health food shops.
+If you’re not fussed about it, make a plain buttercream frosting, which is quite enough in itself to take the cake to delicious heights.

 MALT-FROSTED NEWCASTLE BROWN ALE CHOCOLATE CAKE

 N.B.: Makes three small sandwich cakes for a three-tier cake.